philipnickel/02613_HPC_project/README.md

 | 18     | 1     | 0.5       | 0.5          | 0.0    | break                                                                         |
 | 19     | 1     | 0.2       | 0.2          | 0.0    | return u                                                                      |

+To verify correctness of all solver implementations, convergence plots were generated using a Method of Manufactured Solutions (MMS) approach.
+The test uses a known analytical solution to Laplace's equation, applies boundary conditions, and tracks residual convergence over iterations for each implementation.
+Residuals were sampled every 500 iterations using the L2-norm of the discrete Laplacian.

 <div style="text-align: center;">
   <img src="Sanity_Plots/Jacobi_NumPy.png" width="300">
-  <p>The plot shows residuals from a Method of Manufactured Solutions (MMS) problem for the NumPy Jacobi solver.
-The exponential decrease in residuals over iterations confirms the method's convergence properties.
-The steep decline indicates the solver efficiently reaches the specified tolerance criteria while correctly approximating the manufactured solution.</p>
+  <p>Observing the residuals as a function of iterations, we see the solver is converging towards the analytical solution.</p>
 </div>

 **5.** Make a new Python program where you parallelize the computations over the floorplans.
-Usestatic scheduling such that each worker is assigned the same amount of floorplans to process.
+Use static scheduling such that each worker is assigned the same amount of floorplans to process.
 You should use no more than 100 floorplans for your timing experiments.
 Again, use a batch job to ensure consistent results.

 Requested hardware for the static scheduling:
 | Resource Type | Specification                    |